-Note: American Indians may get services at out-of-network IHCPs.
+Note: American Indians may get services at out-ofnetwork IHCPs.

-California Children's Services (CCS) Program is a state program that treats children under 21 years of age who have certain health conditions, diseases, or chronic health problems and meet the CCS program rules.
-If you need health care services for a CCS eligible medical condition and Health Plan does not have a CCS-paneled specialist in the network who can provide the care you need, you may be able to go to a provider outside of the provider network at no cost to you.
-To learn more about the CCS program, read Chapter 4, "Benefits and services" in this handbook.
+The California Children's Services (CCS) Program is a state program that treats children under 21 years of age who have certain health conditions, diseases, or chronic health problems and meet the CCS program rules.
+If you need health care services for a CCS-eligible medical condition and Health Plan does not have a CCS-paneled specialist in the network who can provide the care you need, you may be able to go to a provider outside of the provider network for free.
+To learn more about the CCS Program, read Chapter 4, "Benefits and services" in this handbook.

-If you have questions about out-of-network or out-of-service-area care, call 1-888-936-PLAN (7526) (711).
-If the office is closed and you want help from a representative, call 1-800-655-8294, (TTY 711).
+If you have questions about out-of-network or out-ofservice-area care, call 1-888-936-PLAN (7526), TTY 711.
+If the office is closed and you want help from a Health Plan representative, call 1-800-655-8294, TTY 711.